braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/best_practices/prep_guide.md

 ## General Considerations

-- If you are building in Campaigns, how many variants of this message would you like to display?
+- If you are building in campaigns, how many variants of this message would you like to display?
 - If you are building in Canvas, will this message be paired with other messaging channels in that step?
 - When would you like [your message to expire]({{site.baseurl}}/canvas_in-app_messages/)?